Dacada/rpi-home-setup/README.md

 - Set up monitoring
 - Finish setting up the filserver (add deluge)
-- Set up and expose webserver on bastion with landing page that can reverse proxy to other devices
+- Set up and expose webserver on bastion with landing page that can reverse proxy to other devices (Homepage?)
+- Biwarden/vaultwarden?